+Perhaps that is true, but here’s why it may not be a good idea to think of parallelism this way.
+Scheduling as you learned about it in OS class (for example) is a altogether different than scheduling for parallelism.
 There are two aspects of OS-like scheduling that I think are relevant here.
 First, it is non-deterministic, and second, it is competitive.
 Non-deterministic, because you have little or no control over what runs when or for how long.
 A beast like the Linux scheduler is controlled by a zillion “voodoo parameters” (a turn of phrase borrowed from my queueing theory colleague, Mor Harchol-Balter), and who the hell knows what is going to happen to your poor threads once they’re in its clutches.
 Second, and more importantly, an OS-like scheduler is allocating resources competitively.
 You’ve got your threads, I’ve got my threads, and we both want ours to get run as soon as possible.
 We’ll even pay for the privilege (priorities) if necessary.
-The scheduler, and the queueing theory behind it (he says optimistically) is designed to optimize resource usage on a competitive basis, taking account of quality of service guarantees purchased by the participants.
+The scheduler, and the queueing theory behind it is designed to optimize resource usage on a competitive basis, taking account of quality of service guarantees purchased by the participants.
 It does not matter whether there is one processor or one thousand processors, the schedule is unpredictable.
 That’s what makes concurrent programming hard: you have to program against all possible schedules.
-And that’s why you can’t prove much about the time or space complexity of your program when it’s implemented concurrently.
+And that’s why it’s hard to prove much about the time or space complexity of your program when it’s implemented concurrently.

 Parallel scheduling is a whole ‘nother ball of wax.
-It is (usually, but not necessarily) deterministic, so that you can prove bounds on its efficiency (Brent-type theorems, as I discussed in my previous post and in PFPL).
+It is (usually, but not necessarily) deterministic, so that you can prove bounds on its efficiency (Brent-type theorems, as discussed in a previous post and in PFPL).
 And, more importantly, it is cooperative in the sense that all threads are working together for the same computation towards the same ends.
 The threads are scheduled so as to get the job (there’s only one) done as quickly and as efficiently as possible.
 Deterministic schedulers for parallelism are the most common, because they are the easiest to analyze with respect to their time and space bounds.
 Greedy schedulers, which guarantee to maximize use of available processors, never leaving any idle when there is work to be done, form an important class for which the simple form of Brent’s Theorem is obvious.

 Many deterministic greedy scheduling algorithms are known, of which I will mention p-DFS and p-BFS, which do p-at-a-time depth- and breadth-first search of the dependency graph, and various forms of work-stealing schedulers, pioneered by Charles Leiserson at MIT.
 (Incidentally, if you don’t already know what p-DFS or p-BFS are, I’ll warn you that they are a little trickier than they sound.
 In particular p-DFS uses a data structure that is sort of like a stack but is not a stack.)
 These differ significantly in their time bounds (for example, work stealing usually involves expectation over a random variable, whereas the depth- and breadth-first traversals do not), and differ dramatically in their space complexity.
 For example, p-BFS is absolutely dreadful in its space complexity.
-For a full discussion of these issues in parallel scheduling, I recommend Dan Spoonhower’s PhD Dissertation.
-(His semantic profiling diagrams are amazingly beautiful and informative!)
+(For a full discussion of these issues in parallel scheduling, I recommend Dan Spoonhower’s PhD Dissertation.
+His semantic profiling diagrams are amazingly beautiful and informative!)

 So here’s the thing: when you’re programming in parallel, you don’t just throw some threads at some non-deterministic competitive scheduler.
 Rather, you generate an implicit dependency graph that a cooperative scheduler uses to maximize efficiency, end-to-end.
 At the high level you do an asymptotic cost analysis without considering platform parameters such as the number of processors or the nature of the interconnect.
 At the low level the implementation has to validate that cost analysis by using clever techniques to ensure that, once the platform parameters are known, maximum use is made of the computational resources to get your job done for you as fast as possible.
 Not only are there no bugs introduced by the mere fact of being scheduled in parallel, but even better, you can prove a theorem that tells you how fast your program is going to run on a real platform.
 Now how cool is that?